betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 ---
 ###- Selecting markets

-I used the Navigator menu in Cymatic Trader to navigate to the tracks I had ratings for.
+We used the Navigator menu in Cymatic Trader to navigate to the tracks we had ratings for.
 If you wanted to include all horse or greyhound races for a day you could use the 'autopilot' tool to do this more efficiently.
 Once you've chosen the races you're interested in tick the 'autopilot' button and Gruss will automatically cycle through each market for you.